dmcken/mib2zabbix/README.md

 # mib2zabbix
 Python implemenation of [mib2zabbix](https://github.com/zabbix-tools/mib2zabbix) which was last updated in 2017 and is writen in perl.
-Within reason this will attempt to keep to the same interface as the original, given the major differences in zabbix since the original has since stopped development there are going to be differences that are unavoidable (simple examples being snmpver and community being unneccesary as they are no longer defined in the template but at the host level).
+Within reason this will attempt to keep to the same interface as the original, given the major differences in zabbix since the original has since stopped development there are going to be differences that are unavoidable (simple examples being snmp version and community string being unneccesary as they are no longer defined in the template but at the host level).

 ## Goals